Applying to the Major

 during the spring of the sophomore year (transfer students are evaluated on a case-by-case

-and Populations-at-Risk.
-It is strongly preferred that students also complete SW 253:
+Work Values and Populations-at-Risk.
+It is strongly preferred that students also complete

-Human Behavior and the Social Environment prior to applying to the major.
-This sequencing
+SW 253 Human Behavior and the Social Environment prior to applying to the major.
+This

-of courses is necessary for students to complete the Department of Social Work’s Writing
+sequencing of courses is necessary for students to complete the Department of Social

-Requirement and in addition, these courses lay the necessary foundation for completion
+Work’s writing requirement and in addition, these courses lay the necessary foundation

 Below are some frequently asked questions about the application to the major.

 Q: I’ve never heard of applying to a major at Skidmore.
-Why does Social Work have an application process?
+Why does the Social Work Department have an application process?

 Q: Can I declare the major and then complete my application?